dthain/distsys-fa24/project.md

 toward completion and any challenges or problems discovered along the way.
 **Submit this via the Assignments tab in Canvas.**

-**Class Presentation**
+## Class Presentation

-- During the last two weeks of class, you will give a **ten** minute presentation to the whole class.
+During the last two weeks of class, you will give a **ten** minute presentation to the whole class.
-The talk should include an overview of the goal or problem, the structure of your system, an example of how your system operates, and your results from evaluating the system so far.
+The talk should include an overview of the goal or problem, a spectacular diagram showing the detailed structure of your system, an example of how your system operates under normal conditions, an example of what happens when failures are encountered, and your results from evaluating the performance system so far.
+(Earlier presentations may be a little less complete in terms of performance evaluation, while later presentations should be almost completely done.
+But everyone should have some results!)
 Each member of the group should speak for part of the time.
 Your talk should be accompanied by approximately 10 carefully designed and edited slides, containing detailed diagrams of your system.

-- While this is a short talk, it will require careful preparation in order to be detailed, informative, and on time.
+While this is a short talk, it will require careful preparation in order to be detailed, informative, and on time.
 Practice multiple times together so that you can consistently finish right on time.
 Following each talk, there will be **two** minutes for questions from the audience.
 In the meantime, the next group should come up to the podium and load the next slide deck.

-- **Attendance will be taken** during project talks, and will count for a portion of your grade.
+**Attendance will be taken** during project talks, and will count for a portion of your grade.
 Please show courtesy to your classmates by arriving on time and giving them your attention.

-- To ensure a minimum of technical difficulties, please prepare your slides using **Google Slides**, make sure it is readable by anyone with the link, and email Prof. Thain with the link no later than 5PM the day before the presentation.
+To ensure a minimum of technical difficulties, please prepare your slides using **Google Slides**, make sure it is readable by anyone with the link, and email Prof. Thain with the link no later than 5PM the day before the presentation.
 (It's fine if you continue to update the presentation after that point, but I need the link to assemble the schedule.)

-**Final Submission - Wednesday, Dec 11th at 5PM** - Turn in your code and the final paper.
+## Final Submission - Wednesday, Dec 11th at 5PM

+Turn in your code and the final paper.
 The code should be structured such that the instructor can build and execute it independently.
 The paper should give an overview of the goal or the problem, a detailed description of the structure of your